Linux Mint: how to upgrade quickly and safely to 22 Wilma

 This reduces pollution, diminishes the risk of complications and is undoubtedly the fastest way to do it.

 The reason for this distinction is, that Linux Mint uses only LTS versions of Ubuntu as codebase.
-Within a Mint series that's always the same Ubuntu version, so the upgrade to a later Mint within the same series is technically no big deal.
+Within a Mint series that's always the same Ubuntu LTS version, so the upgrade to a later Mint within the same series is technically no big deal.
 Most of the codebase remains the same then.
+But an entirely new Mint series also means an entirely new underlying Ubuntu codebase.
+Which is a major leap.

-But the Mint 21 series (which starts with Mint 21 Vanessa) is based on an entirely new Ubuntu, namely Ubuntu 22.04 LTS.
+But the Mint 22 series (which starts with Mint 22 Wilma) is based on an entirely new Ubuntu, namely Ubuntu 24.04 LTS.
 This is a major leap in code base, which increases the upgrade risks considerably.

 With a clean installation, with previous formatting of the target partition, you have the least chance of troubles afterwards.
 This old wisdom is valid for every operating system under the sun.....